kjosib/mistake/README.md

 ## Where do we stand?

-Very little.
-It's still mostly conceptual:
+Some bits probably work, but it's still mostly conceptual.

 * There is a `sandbox` folder with some embryonic bits that are slowly growing into a usable system.
+    * Some of those bits are automated tests.
+    * There's an entry point at `sandbox/cradle.py`.
+It was focused on the basics of semantic validation, but remains quite capable of scribbling all over `STDERR`.
-* There is a grammar file at `src/mistake/mistake_grammar.md`.
+* The grammar file is at `src/mistake/mistake_grammar.md`.
 * The `docs` folder contains design considerations.
+    * At the moment, the most important of these is KISS: "Keep it simple, Sally!"
 * Some modicum of functionality is in the `src/mistake` folder.

-The main entry point right now is at `sandbox/cradle.py`.
-It's currently focused on developing a simple validation layer.
-Don't be surprised when it vomits all over `STDERR`: that is literally its job.

 If you want to play with this, it's currently better to work from a copy of the github version.